Educator Preparation Program (EPP)

 - Select the Educator Preparation Program (EPP) Application

 All students desiring field experiences in the San Angelo Independent School District (SAISD) must coordinate the work through ASU.
 It is against SAISD policy for students to directly contact principals or administrators seeking placement.
-All applications (both online applications and completed paper forms for criminal background checks) for pre-student teaching field experience must be received no later than the deadline designated for the semester.
+All applications (both online applications and completed paper forms for criminal background checks) for pre-clinical teaching field experience must be received no later than the deadline designated for the semester.

 Students seeking placement in the SAISD must attend a meeting with campus administrators on the assigned campus.
-To learn more about deadlines and dates to remember, see the important dates page.